Cerebrospinal fluid (CSF) culture

 Normal Results

-A normal result means no bacteria, viruses, or fungi grew in the laboratory dish.
+A normal result means no bacteria, viruses, or fungi grew in the lab dish.
 This is called a negative result.
-However, a normal result doesn't mean that an infection is present.
+However, a normal result doesn't mean there is no infection.
 The spinal tap and CSF smear may need to be done again.

 What Abnormal Results Mean